ContinuityControl/control_api_reference/README.md

 An example of integrating with the Continuity Control API using Sinatra + HTTParty.

 This guide assumes you have a Continuity Control API key.
-The API is currently invite-only, but please get in touch if you'd like access.
+To obtain an API key, please log into Control and then go to Settings -> API Access -> Generate New Key Pair.

 ## Quick links